Skip to Content

 What is Arkansas State Mineral?

 Primarily mined in the Ouachita Mountains, quartz is sometimes nicknamed “Arkansas Diamonds.”
-Due to its exceptional clarity, Arkansas quartz is among the highest-quality you can find in the United States.
+Due to its exceptional clarity, Arkansas quartz is among the highest-quality in the United States.

 Does Arkansas have a State Dinosaur?

-The official state dinosaur of Arkansas is the Arkanasaurus fridayi, since 2017.
+The official state dinosaur of Arkansas is the Arkanasaurus Friday since 2017.
 This giant omnivore was between 6 and 15 feet tall.
-It lived during the Early Cretaceous period, more than 100 million years ago.
+It lived more than 100 million years ago during the Early Cretaceous period.

-It is the only known species in its class, and it bears a superficial resemblance to the modern-day ostrich.
+It is the only known species in its class and bears a superficial resemblance to the modern-day ostrich.
 The first fossils of this dinosaur were discovered in 1972 in Sevier County.

 Conclusion

-Arkansas is an excellent state for rockhounding enthusiasts, especially since it is among the only places in the world where ordinary people can find diamonds and keep them for free.
+Arkansas is an excellent state for rockhounding enthusiasts, especially since it is among the only places ordinary people can find diamonds and keep them for free.

-Apart from this, its variety of crystals, and especially minerals, is fantastic and well worth the trip, not to mention that the quartz you may find here will be of the highest quality.
+Apart from this, its variety of crystals, especially minerals, is fantastic and well worth the trip, and the quartz you may find here will be of the highest quality.

-BTW: Check out this amazing metal sign (Amazon link) which is perfect for everyone who loves rockhounding in Arkansas!
+BTW, Check out this amazing metal sign (Amazon link), perfect for everyone who loves rockhounding in Arkansas!

 TIP: And it’s rockhounding time now!
 But do you know what tools you need for rockhounding?
 Check out the list of all needed tools and equipment for rockhounding in the article below: